 Some group dance therapy program sessions involve holding a string or corner of a scarf to connect yourself to another person.
 The other person holds the other end of the string or scarf.
 Both people work together to move in harmony without losing their grasp on the connection.

 Some sessions involve individual movements without connecting to another person.
 Other therapy sessions use instruments, props, or costumes to help you connect with music or the dance itself.

 Dance works best as therapy when you and your therapist develop goals for your sessions.
 With each passing session of dance therapy, you enjoy it more and see its benefits.
 This makes the process feel less awkward.
 At the end of your appointments, your therapist helps you understand the advances you made through your dance activity.

 A Mix of Therapies in Portland, Oregon

-In Portland, Oregon at Crestview Recovery, your individualized treatment plan includes a mix of quality therapies.
-This mix ensures that you tap into more of yourself, your needs and deeply rooted feelings in rehab.
+At Crestview Recovery, your individualized treatment plan includes a mix of quality therapies.
+This mix ensures that you tap into more of yourself, your needs, and deeply rooted feelings in rehab.
 It also helps you gain fuller recovery from your addiction and co-occurring conditions.